Bellaire, Ohio

 Bellaire is a village in Belmont County, Ohio, United States, along the Ohio River.
-The population was 3,870 at the 2020 census, having had its peak in 1920.
+The population was 3,870 at the 2020 census, having peaked in 1920.
 It is part of the Wheeling metropolitan area.

 The Bellaire Bridge (now abandoned and closed) was filmed in the 1991 motion picture The Silence of the Lambs.
 The curved railroad viaduct and bridge over the Ohio, the B & O Railroad Viaduct, were featured in the 2010 film Unstoppable and is a registered historic structure.
-A logo featuring the historic stone bridge is featured on official village paperwork as well as on police uniforms, and was designed by former resident Michael A. Massa, creator of the Belmont county seal, under the Administration of former City Mayor Fitch.

 History

 Mound builders occupied numerous areas along the Ohio River and built complex earthworks.
 None of their distinctive prehistoric remains has been found within the present-day city limits.
 The Mingo, Shawnee and Delaware were historic tribes who inhabited the area at the time of European encounter and settlement.
 The latter were involved in the Northwest Indian Wars after settlement began in the post-Revolutionary War years.
 Unhappy that the United States had ignored their grievances in the 1789 Treaty of Fort Harmar, the Indians tried to push out the settlers over the next several years.

 The first documented European visitors to the Ohio River Valley and this area were French trappers and priests in the early and mid-1700s.
 They were impressed with the river's heavily wooded and hilly shores, and with the abundance of fish and wildlife.
 The young George Washington had explored and surveyed lands in the Ohio River Valley before the Revolutionary War.
 After the war, he supported plans to have the federal government make land grants to veterans as payment for their services, in lieu of cash.

 The ownership of the land changed hands sporadically, through speculation and conflicts over land deeds.
 John Rodefer and Jacob Davis purchased a shared majority of land for a village, which they realized in 1834.
 They surveyed six acres of building lot sites north of what is today Twenty-Seventh Street West toward Belmont Street.
 They named it Bell Air after Davis's former home in Maryland.
 Soon after, other settlers began to buy lots, and the town began to grow.
 Jacob Heatherington was the builder of the real House That Jack Built, referring to his Mule Jack who pulled the supplies to build the house to the site.
 Upon completion of the house, Jacob led Jack through every room of the house to show Jack what it looked like.